matzko/wp-db-backup/readme.txt

    *** SECURITY WARNING ***

 == Changelog ==

+= 2.2.4 =
+* Remove deprecated functionality
+* Do not attempt to delete non-existent files

 = 2.2.3 =
 * Nonce check fix for localized WP users from Sergey Biryukov